DaoCloud/DaoCloud-docs/docs/en/docs/skoala/quickstart/install.md

 mcamel-common-mysql-cluster-mysql             2/2     7d23h
 ```

-You are advised to set the following parameters to configure database information for the micro-service engine:
+It is recommended to set the database configuration as the following:

 - host: mcamel-common-mysql-cluster-mysql-master.mcamel-system.svc.cluster.local
 - port: 3306